nvidia-holoscan/holohub/applications/videomaster/endoscopy_tool_tracking/README.md

 ### Requirements

-The provided applications are configured to either use the AJA or DELTACAST.TV capture card for input stream, or a pre-recorded endoscopy video (replayer).
-Follow the [setup instructions from the user guide](https://docs.nvidia.com/clara-holoscan/sdk-user-guide/aja_setup.html) to use the AJA capture card or contact [DELTACAST.TV](https://www.deltacast.tv/) for more details on their products.
+The provided applications are configured to use the DELTACAST.TV capture card for input stream.
+Contact [DELTACAST.TV](https://www.deltacast.tv/) for more details on their products and how to setup your environment.

 ### Data